andierocca/ag-targeted-algorithm-protos/README.md

 This is just garden-variety Java that any remotely recent JDK installation will be able to compile and run.
 If I use any newer features of Java 7 or 8, I'll note it in this readme file.
 No build system has been used.

-From the terminal inside the source code's working directory:
+From the terminal, inside the src directory:

 	$ javac *.java